josmeuleman/FRLibBasics/README.md

-# FRLib
+# FRLibBasics
-FlightRecorder Library for Arduino IDE.
+Basics FlightRecorder Library for Arduino IDE.
 This library contains sublibraries and examples for making a flight recorder for an ESP32.
 The library is written for the Project2.2 for Aeronautical & Precision Engineerring at Inholland, Delft.

 ## FRGeneric